How to Create a Secure Acceptance Security Key

 Sign in to the Business Center environment (Test or Production) that contains the Secure Acceptance profile you are working with.

-- From ACTIVE PROFILES, select the checkbox for the profile that you want to create keys for.
+2. From the Active Profiles, select the three dots for the profile that you want to create keys for.

-- From the Key Creation screen, enter a descriptive Key Name.
+6. From the Key Creation screen, enter a descriptive Key Name and follow the prompts.

-- After seeing the new key listed under ACTIVE KEYS, set the profile to active by selecting BACK TO PROFILES, select the desired profile's checkbox
+4. After seeing the new key listed under Active Keys, set the profile to active by selecting Promote Profile in the top right corner and confirm.

 Use your Security Key